appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

   <dd><i>Example:</i></dd>
   <dd><pre>{`{{tableItems.pageSize}}
 `}</pre></dd>
   <dd>In the above example, <code>tableItems</code> is the name of the Table widget where you display the results from the query.
-The query limits the results based on the table's pageSize property.</dd><br />
+The query limits the results based on the table widget's pageSize property.</dd><br />

   <dt><b>Skip</b></dt>
   <dd>This field specifies the number of documents to skip before returning results. </dd><br />
   <dd><i>Example:</i></dd>
   <dd><pre>{`{{tableItems.pageOffset}}
 `}</pre></dd>
-  <dd>In the above examples of **Limit** and **Skip** fields, the queries use <a href="/reference/widgets/table#server-side-pagination"><b>server-side pagination</b></a> to limit the number of query results returned by the server and fetch additional results when the user moves to the next page in the table.
+  <dd>In the above examples for the **Limit** and **Skip** fields, the queries use <a href="/reference/widgets/table#server-side-pagination"><b>server-side pagination</b></a> to limit the number of query results returned by the server and fetch additional results when the user moves to the next page in the Table widget.
 You can fork this <a href="https://app.appsmith.com/applications/623cca594d9aea1b062b33c6/pages/623cca594d9aea1b062b33cd"><b>Sample App</b></a> to see how to implement server-side pagination on the Table widget.</dd>
 </dl>

 ### Insert Documents

 This command inserts one or more documents and returns a document containing the status of all inserts.
 The following section lists all the fields available for the **Insert Documents** command.

 <dl>
   <dt><b>Collection</b></dt>